Coastal Construction Projects

 The vegetation behind the beach, particularly on the eastern side, has been scoured significantly in the past 10 years, with the erosion scarp present leading to the addition of fences in the past few years, increasing the safety to beach users but lowering the aesthetic appeal.

-To address this concern and help restore the amenity of the beach, DELWP and Bass Coast Shire have been undertaking comprehensive technical research to determine the best approach for all involved.
+To address this concern and help restore the amenity of the beach, DELWP and Bass Coast Shire have sought technical advice and organised the completion of comprehensive coastal processes studies to determine the best approach for all involved.

-Sand management options have been proposed in a report by Water Technology, along with a site inspection/discussion by DELWP and Bass Coast Shire staff.
+Sand management options have been proposed in a report by Water Technology, along with multiple site inspections and discussions by DELWP, Bass Coast Shire staff and coastal engineers.

 ‘Soft’ solutions, involving sand renourishment and vegetation initiatives, are the preferred options, as they are more likely to retain the beach amenity while also bringing natural, long-term protection to the area.